DataDog/documentation/content/en/agent/cluster_agent/external_metrics.md

 ### Requirements

 1. Running Kubernetes >v1.10 in order to be able to register the External Metrics Provider resource against the API server.
 2. Having the aggregation layer enabled.
-Refer to the [Kubernetes aggregation layer configuration documentation][3].
+See the [Kubernetes aggregation layer configuration documentation][3].

 ## Set up the Cluster Agent external metric server